clemdevs/lazur/README.md

 We will also have crud operations to update and delete data which will also affect records in the database.

 Important files:
-* config.php - establish database connection
+* /data/config.php - Establish database connection
-* create.php - create/manage tables data
+* /data/create.php - Create/manage tables data

 Crud files:
-* delete.php - Delete All Providers
+* /operations/delete.php - Delete All Providers
-* update1.php - Displays provider's phone, deliver, and name only.
+* /operations/update1.php - Displays provider's phone, deliver, and name only.
 When the user hits Edit it should update 1 provider name, phone, or bulstat via mysqli query.
-* delete1.php - Displays provider's bulsat only.
+* /operations/delete1.php - Displays provider's bulsat only.
 Deletes 1 provider via mysqli query.

 Todo:
 * Add Delete method for both multiple records and one record.